 The intramural league’s popularity owes something to its inclusivity.
 Unlike so many local soccer leagues, which hold Saturday games, the Kehillah (community) league plays on Sundays, allowing a wider range of Jews to participate.
 Teams are co-ed, and there’s also a special needs team.
 Best of all, says Kim, it’s fun.
 “No one is turned away for lack of funds or lack of ability,” she says.
-“We’re here to have a good time and build community.
-What’s really special about our league is you get all kinds of Jews — and some non-Jews! — from all over, playing soccer together.”
+“What’s really special about our league is you get all kinds of Jews — and some non-Jews! — from all over, playing soccer together.
+We’re here to have a good time and build community.”

 The Sunday Soccer League’s program runs September through November.
 For more information and to register, click here or contact email@example.com.
 And stay tuned for the Kehillah of Old York Road’s new spring sport: ultimate frisbee!